Bessenbach: Town twinning

 This is one partnership that Bessenbach has maintained with all three French communes since 1985.

 Infrastructure

 Transport

-The community is served by various bus lines of the Verkehrsgemeinschaft am Bayerischen Untermain ("Transport Association of the Bavarian Lower Main") from the main railway station in Aschaffenburg.
+The municipality is served by various bus lines of the Verkehrsgemeinschaft am Bayerischen Untermain ("Transport Association of the Bavarian Lower Main") from the main railway station in Aschaffenburg.

 Moreover, Bessenbach lies right on the A 3 interchange Bessenbach/Waldaschaff and near the Spessart service centre near Rohrbrunn.

 Sport

 The Ortsteil of Straßbessenbach has been host to the German Sidecarcross Grand Prix numerous times.